paugier/piconumpy/README.md

 PicoNumpy is really tiny.
 It just provides an `array` class (one-dimensional) supporting:

 - Instantiation from a list of floats
-- Elementwise multiplication and division by a float
+- Element-wise multiplication and division by a float
-- Elementwise addition (of 2 arrays)
+- Element-wise addition (of 2 arrays)
 - Indexing
 - `len`